boundlessdigital/aws-appsync-events-websockets-client-go/README.md

 *   `AWSCfg` (aws.Config, required): AWS SDK v2 configuration, used for IAM authentication.
 Ensure it's configured with credentials that have the necessary AppSync permissions.
 *   `ConnectionInitPayload` (interface{}, optional): Payload for the `connection_init` message.
 Defaults to an empty object `{}` if nil, which is standard for IAM auth.
 *   `Debug` (bool, optional): Set to `true` to enable detailed debug logging from the client.
 *   `ReadTimeout` (time.Duration, optional): Maximum time to wait for a read from the WebSocket.
-Defaults to 3 minutes.
+Defaults to **15 minutes**.
 *   `KeepAliveInterval` (time.Duration, optional): Interval for sending keep-alive messages.
-Defaults to 5 minutes.
+Defaults to **2 minutes**.
+This should be shorter than server-side idle timeouts (often around 10 minutes) and the `ReadTimeout`.
 AppSync expects keep-alive pings, and the connection will be closed if they are not sent.
-*   `OperationTimeout` (time.Duration, optional): Default timeout for operations like subscribe, publish, and unsubscribe acknowledgments.
-Defaults to 20 seconds.
+*   `OperationTimeout` (time.Duration, optional): Default timeout for operations like subscribe, publish, etc. Defaults to **15 minutes**.
 *   **Callbacks:**
     *   `OnConnectionAck func(msg Message)`: Called when a `connection_ack` is received.
     *   `OnConnectionError func(msg Message)`: Called for AppSync `connection_error` messages.